 The Arizer XQ2 is a dry herb multi-use desktop vaporizer that can vape cannabis via a whip or balloon, similar to the Volcano Hybrid vaporizer.
 The Arizer XQ2 desktop vaporizer is an upgraded version of the original Arizer Extreme Q vaporizer released in 2001.
-The Extreme-Q has been our top pick for the best budget desktop vaporizer for over a decade.

 While there are no significant performance improvements, the new XQ2 vaporizer is a much-needed refresher on an old classic.
-The new design is more aesthetically pleasing, and while it may seem a bit gimmicky, the Dynamic lighting mode via the base LED’s is pretty helpful.
+The new design is more aesthetically pleasing, and while it may seem a bit gimmicky, the Dynamic lighting mode via the base LEDs is pretty helpful.

-In this Arizer XQ2 vaporizer review, I’ll go over the upgrades from the Arizer Extreme Q, talk about the new XQ2 balloon system, and whether or not I think the XQ2 is worth the upgrade from the Extreme-Q. I’ll also go over how to use the new Arizer XQ2 vaporizer, how to clean the XQ2, and the best tips for use.
+In this Arizer XQ2 vaporizer review, I’ll go over the upgrades from the Arizer Extreme Q, talk about the new XQ2 balloon system, and discuss whether or not I think the XQ2 is worth the upgrade from the Extreme-Q. I’ll also go over how to use the new Arizer XQ2 vaporizer, how to clean the XQ2, and the best tips for use.

 Table of Contents

 - 1 Design & Build Quality

 - 2 XQ2 Attachments: The Whip and Balloon

 - 3 Chamber Info + How to Load